Local Church Profile

 Does this mean that Pastor Kim is leaving us?

 Not necessarily.
-Pastor Kim is serving us as a designated-term pastor.
-Until fall of 2023, she will be with us in our transition.
-Then, if she and we decide that our path lies together, she will stay with us.
-If she or we feel that God is calling us to separate paths, we will begin to look for a pastor, using our completed local church profile for what is called a “search and call process.”
+Pastor Kim began serving us in our transition as a designated-term pastor in April 2022.
+When this term ends, if she and we decide that our path lies together, we will vote for her to stay with us.
+If she or we feel that God is calling us to separate paths, we will begin to look for a pastor, using our completed local church profile for a search and call process.

 Can I help?